 - Avoid close contact with people who are sick.

-Older adults, people with disabilities, and people with diabetes or who have severe chronic medical conditions like heart, lung or kidney disease are not at higher risk of getting COVID-19, but may be at higher risk for a more serious COVID-19 illness.
+Older adults, people with disabilities, and people with diabetes or who have severe chronic medical conditions like heart, lung, or kidney disease seem to be at higher risk for more serious COVID-19 illness.
 We will support you and help you get the care you need.

 If you’re caring for someone, be sure visitors take care to avoid causing any extra risk to you or them — keep hand sanitizer by the door, or ask visitors to wash their hands.
 Wash your hands thoroughly and use hand sanitizer before and after touching or feeding someone, or touching any mobility devices or equipment.

 Here’s what the CDC says about wearing a face mask.

 Call your doctor if you develop a fever, have a cough, or have difficulty breathing.
 Tell them if you’ve been in close contact with a person who has COVID-19, or if you live in or have been to an area where the virus has spread.

 Your plan will pay for telehealth visits with your doctor.